grand-stack/grand-stack-starter/README.md

 ![](img/graphql-playground.png)

-This directory contains the GraphQL API application using Apollo Server and neo4j-graphql.js.
+This directory contains the GraphQL API application using Apollo Server and the Neo4j GraphQL Library.

 - Change environment variable settings in `.env`: